 In 2017, our volunteers contributed a total of 17,331 volunteer hours toward community service and education projects in Nashville and Davidson County with an in-kind value of more than $484,728.
 We operate five educational garden sites through collaborative partnerships: Demonstration Garden at Ellington Agricultural Center, Grassmere Historic Gardens at the Nashville Zoo, Harding Garden at Belle Meade, Historic Nashville City Cemetery, and the Kitchen Gardens at Andrew Jackson’s Hermitage.
 We also have on-going community outreach programs throughout the year.

-We meet at 6:30pm on the second Thursday of every month at (NEW LOCATION) Crievewood United Methodist Church 451 Hogan Road (Corner of Hogan Rd and Marchant Drive), Nashville, TN 37211.
+We meet at 6:30pm on the second Thursday of every month at Crievewood United Methodist Church 451 Hogan Road (Corner of Hogan Rd and Marchant Drive), Nashville, TN 37211.
 In the event of inclement weather, all MGofDC meetings and activities will be suspended when Metro Nashville Public Schools close.

 Please Note: In lieu of the July monthly meeting, MGDC travels to Summer Celebration in Jackson, Tennessee hosted by the Madison County Master Gardeners.

 MGofDC Community Partners